zerogvt/issues/README.md

 Then it will execute the body of each issue and write up the result as a commend in that issue.

+## WARNING
-**It is evident that the application is inherently unsafe.
-If you point it to a malicious repository with say virulent commands in its issues bodies then you will cause harm to the machine where you run this code.**
+**The application is inherently unsafe.
+If you point it to a malicious repository with say malicious commands in its issues bodies then you will cause harm to the machine where you run this code.**

-I have been testing it with a sample [repo](https://github.com/zerogvt/test_issues/issues).
+I have been testing it on this sample [repo](https://github.com/zerogvt/test_issues/issues).
+Use a repo that you own/control if you play around with it.

 ## How to build/run:
 1. Install elixir